Adyg/django-heroku-s3/README.md

 $ heroku config:set SECRET_KEY=random_string
 $ heroku config:set DISABLE_COLLECTSTATIC=1
  ```
+- Inside the vagrant box, run the `$ ./deploy_heroku.sh` script to push the project to Heroku

 Note: the static assets will not be pushed to Heroku (the included .slugignore file prevents it).
 Instead, they should be published to S3 via the included `$ ./publish_assets.sh` (from inside the vagrant box).
 The reason is to reduce the Heroku slug size as much as possible.

 Dev Server